Which iOS device should I purchase for Wi-Fi Survey Projects

 Screen size is a personal preference, and I leave the weighting of this decision to the reader with some things to consider:

 iPhone: Small screen size makes it challenging to ‘tap’ locations on the floor plan when performing continuous or Stop&Go surveys.
-As there is significantly less ‘tapping’ when performing GPS/AutoPilot/JustGo surveys, the small screen size has negligible drawback and is a good choice when using the latter survey methods.
-Lidar is included with iPhone 12 Pro+.
+As there is significantly less ‘tapping’ when performing GPS/AutoPilot/JustGo surveys, the small screen size has negligible drawbacks and is a good choice when using the latter survey methods.
+LiDAR is included with iPhone 12 Pro+.

-iPad Mini: Ultimate compromise between screen size and portability.
-I enjoy performing surveys with the iPad mini.
+iPad Mini: This is the ultimate compromise between screen size and portability.
+I enjoy performing surveys with the iPad Mini.
 However, there are some drawbacks.
-LiDAR is NOT supported on the mini, and the cameras are not as capable when documenting AP placement compared to the Pro version.
+LiDAR is NOT supported on the mini, and the cameras are not as capable when documenting AP placement as those on the Pro version.
 Only the LTE version supports GPS mode.
-A good choice when using Continuous or Stop&Go surveys, but not recommended when using AutoPilot or JustGo surveys.
-LTE version is required to perform GPS surveys.
+The Mini is a good choice when using Continuous or Stop&Go surveys but not recommended when using AutoPilot or JustGo surveys.
+The LTE version is required to perform GPS surveys.

 iPad 9”: A good choice when using Continuous or Stop&Go surveys.
 The Pro version is good when using Stop&Go or Continuous.
 LTE version is required to perform GPS surveys.